top of page

 Social-Emotional

-dad boy playalong drum.jpeg
+dad boy playalong drum

 In Music Together, teachers include children’s sounds, movements, interests and ideas, even before they can verbally express them, supporting each child’s need to be accepted, understood, and appreciated.
 Every participant is valued for who they are and everyone brings something unique to the group experience, even the tiniest baby.
 By developing an awareness of others and seeing how each can contribute to the whole, children learn to appreciate and respect people of all shapes, sizes, ages, and ability levels.